nadimkobeissi/formatforest/README.md

 Let's set up a blog using FormatForest.

 ### Step 1: Initializing a Blog
-1. Install FormatForest as a system command: `go get -u formatforest.com/cmd/formatforest`
+1. Install FormatForest as a system command: `go install formatforest.com/cmd/formatforest@latest`
 2. Type `formatforest init myBlog` to create a new FormatForest blog in a folder called `myBlog`.

 The folder `myBlog` will contain: